• About

 Fresh squid: I recommend buying fresh (not previously frozen) whole squid for the best fried calamari.

 Crushed garlic: Mash fresh garlic cloves into a paste using a mortar and pestle.
 Alternatively use a garlic press to crush the garlic.
 Crushed or mashed garlic is a paste and different from minced garlic.
+Authentic calamari fritti doesn't traditionally marinate the squid in garlic paste, but I highly recommend it if you are a garlic lover!

 How To Make Italian Fried Calamari